Jobless claims dip as hiring grows in Washington state, but COVID surge raises red flags

 The state’s job market continued to recover: In July, Washington added 22,700 jobs and the unemployment rate fell to 5.1%, from 5.2% in June, the ESD reported on Tuesday.
 The U.S. unemployment rate for July was 5.4%.

-But those encouraging numbers come amid rising concerns that a surge in COVID-19 cases from the highly infectious delta variant of the coronavirus might spur renewed business restrictions and consumer anxieties.
+But those encouraging trends are likely to be affected by recent increases in in COVID-19 cases from the highly infectious delta variant of the coronavirus, which have already prompted new government restrictions.

-“The state’s job market recovery has gathered considerable momentum this summer,” said Paul Turek, ESD’s state economist, in a statement Tuesday.
-“But while additional progress over the next month is a reasonable expectation, the rise of the Delta variant could mute some of the rebound.”

 Indeed, although initial claims remain dramatically lower than during the early months of the pandemic, their numbers have crept back up in recent weeks.
 The 4-week moving average for regular initial claims last week was 5,306, which was up nearly 4% from a week earlier and is 2.1% higher than it was at the same period in 2019, ESD reported.

+“Consumers might also become more reluctant to travel and eat out and delay vacation plans, thereby affecting leisure and hospitality again,” Turek added.

+He also noted that because the July jobs report uses data from the beginning of the month, “the full impact the variant ” may not be apparent until next month.

-And the state’s labor shortage, though perhaps not as severe as earlier this summer, also remains a concern.
+That prospect comes asthe state’s labor shortage, though perhaps not as severe as earlier this summer, also remains a concern.

 The state’s leisure and hospitality sector, which has struggled for months to hire enough workers, added 11,800 jobs in July, according to ESD data.